Oil pulling has become quite the buzz. It’s all over the internet and especially on social media it seems like everyone is doing it.

 Regular oil pulling supports healthy teeth and gums, fresher breath and whiter teeth.

-It can prevent conditions such as cavities and gingivitis.
+It reduces plaque and can prevent conditions such as cavities and gingivitis.

 But the benefits go far beyond the mouth; oil pulling supports the natural detoxification process of your whole body.

 According to Ayurveda as well as Traditional Chinese Medicine, each part of the tongue represents a different organ.
 The heart, stomach, colon, kidneys, stomach, bladder, liver etc. all have their own place on the tongue.
 Keeping your mouth clean helps maintain a healthy immune system.

 Many people have also experienced improved skin, more energy, better sleep and less headaches with regular oil pulling.